llSeeSharpll/ai-assistant/README.md

 # ai assistant
- a simple text to speach virtual assistant
+ A simple text to speach virtual assistant

+ Download chromedriver acc to your google chrome from: https://chromedriver.chromium.org/

+ For models i used pyttsx3 and speachrecognition and webdriver